Hamza Hamry

-Hamza Hamry (حمزة حمري; born 12 January 1995 in Kairouan) nicknamed The Joker, is a Tunisian he is a former judoka and professional mixed martial artist and professional bareknuckle boxer competing in the lightweight division of the BYB Extreme Fighting Series. he is the first fighter that was born and raised in an Arab country to be signed with BYB.
+Hamza Hamry (حمزة حمري; born 12 January 1995 in Kairouan) nicknamed The Joker, is a Tunisian professional mixed martial artist and bareknuckle boxer who competes in the Flyweight divisions of BYB Extreme Fighting Series and Centurion FC and Levels Fight League and ADXC.
+He is the first fighter born and raised in an Arab country to sign with BYB Extreme.

+Hamry is also a former judoka.

 Background

 Hamza Hamry nicknamed "The Joker", was born on 12 January 1995 in Kairouan.

 He started sports at the age of ten, and his football experience lasted only two weeks with JS Kairouan.
 Then he moved to judo and discovered mixed martial arts through a YouTube video.

 Mixed martial arts career

 Early career

 Hamry made his MMA debut 2017 at BFC Algerie, being scheduled to fight Mourad Zaidi.
 He won the fight by a TKO in the first round.

 He was next scheduled to fight Firas Atig at Tataouine Championship, after five years his professional debut.
 He won the fight by TKO in the first round.

 Hamry faced Read El Zanati on 1 April 2022 at Libya Combat Organization.
 He won the fight via first round TKO.

 The fourth battle took place on 15 June 2022 against the Brazilian Dorthy Lucas in Libya, As usual, he dominated the match from the first round, taking advantage of subduing his opponent on the ground And thus made Hamza achieve his fourth victory in a row and Wins the lightweight belt for the International Libya Championship.